ANSHIKA010/Mini-loan-app/Readme.md

 ### Accessing the App
 - **Frontend**: `http://localhost:3000`
 - **Backend API**: `http://localhost:8000/api`
+The app is using the backend already hosted on render.com

 ### Default User Roles
 - Users can register directly from the frontend.